hschott/ficum/README.md

 A argument can be of 5 main types.
 Text, Datetime, Number, Boolean and Null.

 ```
-argument       =  text-arg / date-arg / number-arg / boolean-arg
+argument       =  text-arg / date-arg / number-arg / boolean-arg / null-arg
 ```

 ### FICUM Types

-The argument's type is negtiated from it's content by a few rules.
+The argument's type is negotiated from it's content by a few rules.

+#### Date

+Date or Timestamp is parsed from ISO 8601 string representation and results in a `java.util.Date` object.

+A simple Date without time will be parsed from the format `yyyy-MM-dd`.
+A timestamp will be parsed from the format `yyyy-MM-dd'T'HH:mm:ss.SSSZZ`.
+The timezone offset value can be either `Z` for UTC or a time value in negative or positive hours, minutes and optional seconds.

+*Examples:*
+´´´
+2015-12-24 evaluates to 24.
+December 2015
+-645-04-13 evaluates to 13.
+April 645 BC

+2013-01-04T09:15:00.000+01:00 evaluates to 04.
+January 2013 09:15 AM CET
+´´´

+#### Number

 #### Text

-#### Date and Timestamp

-#### Number

 #### Boolean

+#### Null

 #### The complete [ABNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_Form)